What is Down syndrome?

 All individuals with additional chromosome 21 genetic material, regardless of the cause, will develop some of the features of Down syndrome.

-About 1 in 800 babies in the United States is born with Down syndrome.
+In the United States, about 6,000 babies each year are born with Down syndrome.
 The risk of having an affected baby increases significantly as a woman ages.
-According to the National Institute of Child Health & Human Development, the risk increases from about 1 in 1,250 for women who are 25 years old to about 1 in 100 for women who are 40 and 1 in 30 for those who are 45.
-However, since younger women have the greatest number of babies, the majority of those with Down syndrome, more than 75%, will be born to women under 35.
+According to the National Institute of Child Health & Human Development, the risk increases from about 1 in 1,300 for women who are 25 years old to about 1 in 55 for women who are 42 and 1 in 25 for those who are 49.
+However, since younger women have the greatest number of babies, the majority of those with Down syndrome are born to women under 35.